-The 40 CSBs maintain many of their own information technology (IT) systems.
-However, they do rely on DBHDS central office for core systems such as the Community Automated Reporting System (CARS) to provide semi-annual reporting on performance contract financial metrics, the Community Consumer Submission (CCS3) system to report basic demographic and services data monthly on individuals served by the CSBs, and the Intellectual Disabilities Online System (IDOLS) for waiver enrollments, service authorizations, and determinations regarding retaining slots.
+The 40 community services boards (CSBs) maintain their own information technology (IT) systems, or these systems are maintained by their local governments.
+However, they do rely on DBHDS central office for core reporting applications such as the Community Automated Reporting System (CARS) to provide semi-annual reporting on performance contract financial metrics, the Community Consumer Submission (CCS3) application to report demographic, clinical, and services data monthly on the more than 216,000 individuals who receive services from CSBs, and the new Waiver Management System (WaMS) for Medicaid Developmental Disability waiver enrollments, service authorizations, and determinations regarding retaining slots.